CephalofairGames/merc-packs-faq/index.md

 ##  <a name="page_1" class="page-number">1.0</a> First Printing Production Errors and Typos

+**Note - Room Tiles 8 and 14 are intentionally missing.
+This is not a production error.** See <a href="#page_2">Component and Setup Questions</a> for more details.

 ![divider](/assets/images/divider.png)

 ## <a name="page_2" class="page-number">2.0</a> Component and First Time Setup Questions

 **General -** As a legacy game, the general rule is that if you don’t see something referenced in the rules, it probably relates to unlockable content.
 Check this FAQ if you are unsure.

+**I cannot find Room tiles 8 or 14.
+Am I missing a board?** No - room tile sizes and shapes were standardized in Frosthaven.
+Gloomhaven 2e uses the same numbers for the same shapes.
+There are no 8 or 14 room tiles in Gloomhaven Second Edition, and these tiles aren't needed for any scenaarios.

 **How many of each Event deck do I use?** XXX